andrew-codes/forecast-work-oss/docs/contributing.md

 ## Picking an Issue

-Features are tracked via [GitHub Issues](https://github.com/andrew-codes/forecast-work/issues).
+Features are tracked via a [GitHub Issues Project](https://github.com/users/andrew-codes/projects/1/views/2).
 Feel free to pick any up that are not already assigned.
 If you aren't sure were to start, try looking at issues labeled as a "[good first issue](https://github.com/andrew-codes/forecast-work/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+)".

 ## Required Software for Development